vincent65/flowing-to-learn/README.md

-# Flow-based Contrastive Learning for Facial Attribute Classification (FCLF)
+# Learning to Flow by Flowing to Learn

 **CS229 Final Project - Fall 2025**